Jump to content Page index

 Martin Krpan

-Although the story about Martin Krpan was written by the writer Fran Levstik, Slovenians took this powerful giant from Vrh pri Sveti Trojici for their hero of mythological importance.
-The story tells about the salt “smuggler” whose strength was once used by the emperor himself.
+Although the story of Martin Krpan was created by the writer Fran Levstik, Slovenians adopted this powerful giant from Vrh pri Sveti Trojici as their hero of mythological proportions.
+The story is about a salt “smuggler” whose strength was once utilised by the emperor himself.
 When the horrific giant Brdavs came rumbling to Vienna, the emperor remembered Krpan immediately.
-To fight Brdavs, Martin Krpan used only a butcher’s axe, a bat made from the empress’ linden tree and his mare and succeeded in defeating him.
-As his reward, he got the licence to transport English salt.
+To fight Brdavs, Krpan used only a butcher’s axe, a bat made from the empress’ linden tree and his mare, and he successfully defeated the giant.
+As his reward, Krpan was permitted to transport English salt.

 Skip carousel